airyhq/airy/docs/docs/cli/reference.md

 ##  Create

-Creates an instance of Airy Core
+Creates an instance of the Airy Core

 ```
 airy create [flags]